Those involved in school or college sport have a very important role in the prevention and management of concussion as they are in a unique position:

 - Teachers and lecturers are key influencers of their students' attitudes and behaviour

-- This setting should allow for the detection of missed concussions, including those occurring outside of the establishment, through the impact on educational activities
+- The setting should allow for the detection of missed concussions, including those occurring outside of the establishment, through the impact on educational activities

 - The setting allows for monitoring of concussed players’ recovery

 Concussions can occur in many situations in the school environment; any time that a student’s head comes into contact with a hard object such as the floor or a desk, or another student’s body.
-The potential is probably greatest during activities where collisions can occur such as in the playground, during sport and PE, and if messing around indoors during breaks.
+The potential is probably greatest during activities where collisions can occur such as in the playground, during sport and PE.
 The nature of rugby means that concussion can occur in training and in matches.

 Students may also get concussion when playing rugby or other activities out of school but come to school with the symptoms and signs.
 It is important that these situations are recognised, as the concussion can affect their academic performance and/or behaviour, as well as putting them at risk of more serious consequences if they sustain another concussion before recovery.

-- Players suspected of having concussion must be removed from play and must not resume play in the same match, and until cleared to do so.
+2. Players suspected of having concussion must be removed from play and must not resume play in the same match.

-- Players must receive medical clearance before returning to play.
+5. Players must be reviewed by a doctor before returning to play.